kchia/smART/readme.md

 - [ ] Graphic interface for categories homepage
 - [ ] User authentication
 - [ ] Improved validation
-- [ ] Advanced Editing capabilities on forms for dynamic addition and deletion of relationships
+- [ ] Advanced Editing capabilities on forms for dynamic addition and deletion of relationships, and styling
 - [ ] Third Page view, Schema, and expanded Index for Movements, Traditions, and 'Schools'

 ## Contribute